zeopix/BootstrapBundle/README.md

 this bundle is under early development stage.

-this bundle is under early development stage.
+This bundle is under early development stage.
 ============

 todo list: